Top Financial Assistance Options for Private Schools

 Private school costs to consider

-There are a few costs to private schools that you should know about beyond just tuition.
+There are several additional costs associated with private schools beyond tuition that you should be aware of.
 Take a look below at some of the costs you can expect, so you know what to prepare for.

 Tuition

-By far the largest expense related to private schools, the national average cost of private school tuition is $12,711 for the 2024 school year, according to Private School Review.
-Furthermore, Private School Review also states that the average cost of private elementary school tuition is $11,788 and the average cost of private high school tuition is $16,271 per year.
+By far, the largest expense related to private schools is tuition.
+The national average cost of private school tuition for the 2025 school year is $14,903, according to Private School Review.
+Furthermore, Private School Review also states that the average cost of private elementary school tuition is $13,931, and the average price of private high school tuition is $17,811 per year.

 Room and board

 If you send your child to a private school that is far enough away from your home, room and board may be an extra expense beyond tuition.
-This cost will vary based on the school.
-For example, the University of North Carolina School of the Arts charges between $7,074 to $9,660 per year for room and board.
+This cost will vary based on your school choice.
+For example, the University of North Carolina School of the Arts charges between $8,988 and $17,976 per year for a room for the 2025-2026 school year.

 Miscellaneous items

 These are items such as meals, school-related trips, music or dance lessons, a school uniform, textbooks, and supplies for specialized courses.
-For example, meal plans at a private middle school can range from $500 to $1000, and a school uniform at a private high school can cost anywhere from $25 to $200.
-Check with each school for a complete list of miscellaneous expenses you can expect.
+Check with each school for a complete list of miscellaneous expenses you can expect to incur.

 Tuition insurance